 To summarize, bobó de camarão is the definition of mouthwatering.
 Lemme know if you agree once you taste it.

-Galinhada is basically a stew made of rice and chicken (Portuguese: galinha).
+Galinhada is a delicious one-pot chicken and rice dish.
+(Portuguese: galinha).

 Typical from the states of Minas Gerais and Goiás, galinhada was a dish prepared by the Bandeirantes during the 17th-century.

-Bandeirantes were men of the first and second-generation of Portuguese in Brazil who would travel around the country, mostly in Minas Gerais, Goiás, and São Paulo to enslave natives and explore the gold in the country to send to Portugal.
+Bandeirantes were men of the first and second-generation of Portuguese in Brazil who would travel around the country, mostly in Minas Gerais, Goiás, and São Paulo to enslave natives and find precious metals in the country to send to Portugal.

-Yes, they were jerks, but they did one good thing – galinhada, which you should totally prepare for yourself or try it while in Brazil.
+Yes, they were jerks, but they did one good thing – galinhada, which you should totally cook it at home or try it while in Brazil.

-It’s prepared with rice, onions, peppers bell, and red pepper, among other ingredients.
+It’s prepared with rice, onions, bell pepper, onion, garlic, and peas, among other ingredients.

 Pronunciation: ah-hoz & fay-JÃUM